Everyone talks about great coaches — and for good reasons.

 Provide Positive Reinforcement

 Positive reinforcement is used by coaches to bring about desirable changes in behavior and to teach children to take responsibility for their actions.
 Coaches do this in a variety of subtle and overt ways.
 Sometimes it is a gesture, like a nod of a head, a smile, or a pat on the back that lets players know they performed well.
 Other times, it may be verbal praise for trying hard, executing a good strategy, or treating another player with respect.
 Praise is most effective when it makes players feel good about who they are on the inside.
 For example, even when children lose, they can still feel good about how hard they worked or how their abilities have grown.

 Give Effective Feedback

 Good coaches are always looking for teachable moments.
 They facilitate a growth mindset in their players, showing them that everyone can change and grow through learning.
 One technique used by coaches is to serve up a feedback sandwich.
 1) They begin with identifying something positive.
 For example, “Rob, I really liked the way you pushed yourself during the game.”
 2) They coach for improvement, being direct and firm but never demeaning.
 For example, “I’m going to work with you on how to kick the ball more successfully….”
-3) They end with encouragement, stating a bright outlook for the future.
+3) They end with encouraging words for kids, stating a bright outlook for the future.
 This technique works well with children, particularly when coaches regularly monitor change and continue giving helpful feedback as improvement occurs.

 Create a Caring Climate